I apply engineering rigor to the financial hype.

 Every article and book I write adheres to three rules:

 - No Hype: I don't care about the price.
-I care about the utility.
+I care about the utility and impact.

 - No Jargon: If a concept cannot be explained with a simple analogy, it is likely nonsense.
 In case of crypto, even the most fundamental concepts are intentionally complicated to hide their meaning (or the lack of it).